SMKreyche/SMERCURY-T/README.md

 # SMERCURY-T
 An upgrade of the SMERCURY orbital integrator that includes modules to enable tidal spin torques and general relativity.

 This work modified the existing spin-tracking orbital integration algorithm, smercury, which is based in the original mercury package developed by Chambers (1999).
-The modifications include the addition of general relativistic forces, solar gravitational tidal effects on planetary obliquity and rotation rate, and other quality of life improvements.
+The modifications include the addition of general relativistic forces, solar gravitational tidal effects on planetary obliquity and rotation rate, along with other quality of life improvements.

+See https://github.com/4xxi/mercury for more information on how to operate the parent code mercury.

 Modifications: